 You can find the same external resource files as in the previous project in the assets folder.

-Add Vector Rotation to the gl-matrix Library

-The gl-matrix library does not support rotating a position in 2D space.
-This can be rectified by adding the following code to the gl-matrix.js file in the lib folder:

-vec2.rotate = function(out, a, c){

-var r=[];

-// perform rotation

-r[0] = a[0]*Math.cos(c) - a[1]*Math.sin(c);

-r[1] = a[0]*Math.sin(c) + a[1]*Math.cos(c);

-out[0] = r[0];

-out[1] = r[1];

-return r;

-};

- Note This modification to the gl-matrix library must be present in all the projects from this point forward.

 Modify GameObject to Support Interesting Behaviors

 The GameObject class abstracts and implements the desired new object behaviors:

 Edit the game_object.js file and modify the GameObject constructor to define visibility, front direction, and speed.